 How do you license your pet?

-The Village has partnered with Petdata, Inc. to increase the cost effectiveness of the program.
-We have provided convenient methods to obtain a license.
+The Village partners with Petdata, Inc. to increase the cost effectiveness of the program.

 - Please visit www.petdata.com to license your pets.